Handling Flooding and Storm Damage in the Landscape

 - Replanting: see these lists of woody plants tolerant of wet conditions and tolerant of wind.
 Avoid those injured by flooding.

-- Saturated soils and debris, silt and soil left after water recedes can kill lawns.
+- Saturated soils and debris, silt and soil left after the water recedes can kill lawns.
 Turfgrass species vary in submersion tolerance and bermudagrass is more tolerant than most.
 The level of injury depends on water temperature and depth, whether any leaves extend above the water surface, and the amount of time the turf is submerged.
 Soil and debris two or more inches deep should be removed from the turf as soon as possible after flooding.
 It is not possible to remove the layer of soil or debris consider core aerifying when the weather is favorable.

 - Turfgrass Management after Hurricanes – Scroll to the bottom for information on managing Turfgrass that has been submerged.